code-dot-org/code-dot-org/apps/src/labs/README.md

 - Any code or component in `/labs` should be generic enough to be shared between multiple labs.
 - Code should be written in typescript.
 - Code should use functional React components.
-- Loading a level should only require api calls, not server data.
+- When loading a lab as a ScriptLevel page, the lab part of the server-rendered page should not have any level- or user-specific data.
+That information should be loaded afterwards using asynchronous calls to server APIs.
+This allows the page to be cached independent of the user, and also allows the page to switch levels to other supported variants without a reload.

 ## Features of Lab2
 - Ability to switch between levels without page reload, if the levels are from a specific subset of labs.
-  Right now Music Lab and StandaloneVideo levels can be switched between.
 - A cleaner Project System, managed by ProjectManager.
 - Shared wrapper components to handle various lab behaviors:
-  - LabContainer: Manages showing and hiding a level based on load state
+  - LabContainer: Manages showing and hiding a level based on load state.
-  - ProjectContainer: Manages loading project and level data for a level, and swapping that data out if the level changes
+  - ProjectContainer: Manages loading project and level data for a level, and swapping that data out if the level changes.